-- copying someone else's work in part or in whole, and presenting it as your own - using material directly from books, journals, CDs or the internet without reference to the source - building on the ideas of another person without reference to the source - buying, stealing or borrowing another person's work and presenting it as your own - submitting work to which another person such as a parent, coach or subject expert has contributed substantially - using words, ideas, designs or the workmanship of others in practical and performance tasks without appropriate acknowledgement - paying someone to write or prepare material - breaching school examination rules - using non-approved aides during an assessment task - contriving false explanations to explain work not handed in by the due date - assisting another student to engage in malpractice eg: by sharing your own work - unexplained absences: - on the day before the task - o during periods before the task - o late to school on the day of the task
+- copying someone else's work in part or in whole, and presenting it as your own - using material directly from books, journals, CDs or the internet without reference to the source - the use of Generative AI tools and Large Language Models, such as ChatGPT, without teacher approval - building on the ideas of another person without reference to the source - buying, stealing or borrowing another person's work and presenting it as your own - submitting work to which another person such as a parent, coach, tutor or subject expert has contributed substantially - using words, ideas, designs or the workmanship of others in practical and performance tasks without appropriate acknowledgement - paying someone to write or prepare material - breaching school examination rules - using non-approved aides during an assessment task - contriving false explanations to explain work not handed in by the due date - assisting another student to engage in malpractice - unexplained absences: - on the day before the task - o during periods before the task - late to school on the day of the task

-If Malpractice is suspected by a teacher
+If malpractice is suspected by a teacher

 The student's work in question will be referred to the Head Teacher and/or Deputy Principal for further investigation.
+Responsibility rests with the student to prove the work is their own.
+Eg: previous drafts, photographs of works in progress, respond verbally to questioning relevant to task content.